jeovazero/nix-ghc901-native-bignum/README.md

  collectArchives :: DynFlags -> UnitInfo -> IO [FilePath]
 ```

-I tried to use this fix with only the '-lpthread' at the head of the list, but a had a
+I tried to use this fix with only the '-lpthread' at the head of the list, but I got a
-compilation error about the 'librt', and I found this:
+compilation error about the 'librt', and then I found this:
 https://stackoverflow.com/questions/58848694/gcc-whole-archive-recipe-for-static-linking-to-pthread-stopped-working-in-rec

 So, I added the '-lrt' before '-lpthread' and the static binary build worked.